Sigma Tau Delta: Conventions

 The Society organizes a convention every year in March, at which members present original fiction, poetry, critical essays, and personal non-fiction.
 Workshops and roundtable discussions are presented by members and guest experts.
 Attendees also hear keynote presentations and readings and attend workshops, Q&A sessions, and book signings by featured speakers such as Ursula K. Le Guin, Neil Gaiman, and Poets Laureate Kay Ryan and Natasha Trethewey.

 Recent international conventions have been held in St. Louis, MO (2010), Pittsburgh, PA (2011), New Orleans, LA (2012), Portland, OR (2013), Savannah, GA (2014), Albuquerque, NM (2015), Minneapolis, MN (2016), Louisville, KY (2017), Cincinnati, OH (2018), and St. Louis, MO (2019).
 At the 2013 Convention in Portland, nearly 550 papers were presented and over $10,000 was awarded for student works presented at the convention.
 Another $60,000+ was awarded for various other scholarships and writing awards.
-This year's convention location is Las Vegas, NV (March 25-March 28, 2020).
+This year's convention location is Las Vegas, NV (March 25 – March 28, 2020).

-The National English Honor Society (NEHS)
+National English Honor Society (NEHS)

 The National English Honor Society (NEHS) is sponsored by Sigma Tau Delta.
-It currently has over 600 chapters in high schools in the United States and abroad.
-High schools can petition for a local chapter.
-Individuals may be inducted through these chapters as a member of NEHS.
+The National English Honor Society is the honor society for secondary school students excelling in the study of English Language & Literature, Creative Writing, Drama & Theater, Film & Media Studies, and Student Journalism.

+NEHS works with over 80,000 students worldwide each year, making it one of the largest secondary school honor societies in the world.
+It has a network of over 1,200 schools and 1,600 educators on six continents.
+NEHS is affiliated with Sigma Tau Delta (the four-year university English honor society) and Sigma Kappa Delta (the two-year college English honor society).

-The NEHS awards over $30,000 in scholarships annually.
+NEHS awards over US$70,000 in scholarships annually.